quantum-dan/RaspyGeo/README.md

 # RaspyGeo
 Automated geometry scenario runner (loosely analogous to the Geometry Editor tool) for HEC-RAS.
 Depends on Raspy (`raspy-auto` on PyPI).
 Works for steady-state simulations.
+RaspyGeo is available on PyPI as [RaspyGeo](https://pypi.org/project/RaspyGeo/).

 # Usage